 The interest rates for federal student loans for the coming academic year are set based on the May 10-year Treasury notes auction.
-That auction took place on May 12, and we now know the interest rates for student loans effective July 1, 2021 through June 30, 2022.
+That auction took place on May 11, and we now know the interest rates for student loans in the 2022-2023 academic year.

 |Undergraduate Borrowers||Graduate or Professional Borrowers||Parents and Graduate or Professional Students|

 |Direct Subsidized Loans and Direct Unsubsidized Loans||Direct Unsubsidized Loans||Direct PLUS Loans|

 All interest rates shown the chart above are for loans first disbursed on or after July 1, 2022, and through June 30, 2023.
 These are fixed rates that will not change for the life of the loan.

 Federal student loan interest rates are set for each coming school year based on the May 10-year Treasury auction, plus an add-on interest rate.
 Given that the May 2022 10-year Treasury yield was 2.943%, we get the rates listed above.
 The 10-year Treasury yield from last year was 1.68%

 The Department of Education uses the following formulas: